 Colonoscopy is a common medical procedure in Hong Kong, using a flexible endoscope to diagnose lesions and diseases of the large bowel.
-By passing...you should follow your doctor’s advice and undergo a colonoscopy.
+If cause blood in the stool...you should follow your doctor’s advice and undergo a colonoscopy.
 Hong Kong government launched Colorectal Cancer Screening Programme and advise people aged 50 years old should undergo bowel checkup.
 Please Contact Us for detained pricing and information of cystoscopy at HKMED.

 Colonoscopy is a simple procedure that can be completed in about 2 hours at day medical centre.
 Prior to colonoscopy, an anaesthetic procedure will be performed to minimise discomfort during the examination.
 Colonoscopy using a flexible tube of approximately 1.3 cm diameter is passed through the anus into the colon, and the lining of the colon will be examined.
 The entire colonoscopy generally takes about 15 to 45 minutes and the patient will be then taken to the recovery room where he/she will be checked with the vital-index device for further monitoring by a team of healthcare professionals.